 Anal cancer is a type of cancer that manifests on a person’s anus.
 The anus is the body part wherein your wastes are released.
 It is connected to the rectum.
 Yes, the anus is also susceptible to cancer, and it can form lumps or tumors.
 There are tumors though in the area that can be benign or non-cancerous.

 You just came home from your doctor’s office and heard the awful news that you have anal cancer.
 The reality would not sink in at first.
 You feel confused and full of disbelief.
+According to Dorina Stern, LMFT, “Shock is a sudden and often intense disturbance of your emotional state that may leave you feeling stunned or dazed.”
 What happened and what has gone wrong?
 You start to question yourself and the choices you made leading to this day.
 Although cancer is very common in our society, it’s something we do not wish for ourselves – not even to our worst enemies.
 So after the diagnosis, what does a patient with anal cancer expect?

 Referral to a Specialist